Web Application Penetration Testing.

 Authorised security testing

-Web application penetration testing is the authorised security testing of a web application.
-The purpose of the test is to detect vulnerabilities and identify weaknesses across all aspects of the web application.
-This includes all of its components such as the back-end network, database, and source code.
+Authenticated Application Testing is an engagement that encompasses the entire breadth of the provided application.
+The purpose of the test is to detect vulnerabilities and identify weaknesses across all aspects of the scope including logged-in areas of the app, it will include all components of the application, including back-end resources and management interfaces.

 Standard penetration testing